Remarks by Ambassador Michael Froman at the World Trade Center Denver

 For example, TPP will establish the first ever rules and obligations to combat wildlife trafficking in a trade agreement.

-Illegal trade in wildlife is a double-barreled treat.
+Illegal trade in wildlife is a double-barreled threat.
 Increase in demand for elephant ivory and rhino horn has triggered a dramatic and rapid increase in poaching that is a critical conservation concern.
 But is more than just an environmental issues because wildlife trafficking involves criminal gangs, sometimes even terrorist groups, who are funding themselves by poaching and sending these products to the Asia Pacific.

 Right before coming here, I went to the National Eagle and Wildlife Product Repository, just outside of Denver.
 That’s where much of the product that we seize, the illegal products being traded, we seize at our borders and store it there.
 And it drove home both the scale of the problem, and underscored to me the importance of TPP succeeding and placing new disciplines to address wildlife trafficking.